pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/02-script-dev-environment.md

 #### Step 1: File an issue

-File an [issue](https://github.com/pixie-labs/pixie/issues/new/choose) with an explanation of what use-case you are looking to address help us make sure these community scripts are broadly applicable and useful.
+File an [issue](https://github.com/pixie-labs/pixie/issues/new/choose) with an explanation of what use case you are looking to address.
+This will help us make sure these community scripts are broadly applicable and useful.

 #### Step 2: Prepare your script